Running economy: Ineos159 Challenge

 The Ineos159 challenge took place in Vienna, Austria, and was run by Eliud Kipchoge in an attempt to run a marathon in under two hours.
 Eliud Kipchoge ran the race in 1:59:40 which translates to just under 2:50 min/km or 21.98 kmph.

-Nutrition is a key aspect of running economy, and it was very crucial to Kipchoge's success.
+Nutrition is a key aspect of running economy, and it was crucial to Kipchoge's success.
 Prior to the race, Eliud Kipchoge increased his carbohydrate intake in order to supply his muscles with fuel.
 Without carbohydrates, the body breaks down fats in a process called lipid metabolism.
 However, most elite runners do not have a high body fat percentage.
 During the race, he was consuming about 60 to 100 grams of carbohydrates every hour.
 He did this by consuming a 500 mL drink consisting of 80 grams of carbohydrates.
 This was a change from his previous attempt at the Breaking2 project where he drank 50 mL drinks every few kilometers.
 Larger drinks supply fuel to the muscles sooner, but they have an increased chance of causing intestinal discomfort.

 Location and weather were also heavily considered because of their impact on running economy.
 Vienna was picked for multiple reasons.
-First of all, the city is very flat which requires less energy expenditure.
-Secondly, the city is relatively close to sea level which means that there's a higher oxygen concentration.
+Firstly, the city is very flat which requires less energy expenditure.
+Secondly, the city is relatively close to sea level resulting in a higher concentration of oxygen in the air.
 The high oxygen level allows athletes to better perform aerobic exercises.
-Lastly, the race was ran on a morning with low humidity and temperature levels.
+Lastly, the race was run on a morning with low humidity and temperature levels.
 During the Breaking2 project, where Eliud Kipchoge failed to run a marathon in under two hours, there was unexpected rain.
 The extra moisture can increase the weight of the runner and reduce road traction.